Iemontine/MonstersShift/ProjectDocument.md

 https://github.com/user-attachments/assets/15aa1f12-de69-4b9e-a38f-6237236cfb72

-## Game Testing (Darroll)
-* Related to my role as producer, my sub-role involved testing and ensuring new changes in commits are working to a high standard, functional, or match the direction and group vision for the game.
-I often had to fix styling or y-sorting issues before putting them up.
-Having a lot of intuition for game design having played many games in my lifetime, I had a sufficient grasp on how to switch direction and to provide better instructions to my team members.

-### Bug/Helping Fixes
-In the final week of development when the game was finally fully playable, I learned to quickly stress test the different minigames and optimize for game feel, fixing bugs along the way this included:
-1) Integrating necessary code that allowed Dialogic to be used throughout development
-2) Reorganizing baker interior to make the game more interesting (previously all ingredients were just sitting next to each other)
-3) Making it so three customer NPCs spawn, who each order something unique so the player practices creating the different recipes for the upcoming Boss version of the same minigame
-4) Adding interesting sprites to the convenience store grocery items
-5) Fixing issues like the wrong cutscene playing in the wrong location, testing sequence breaking
-6) Decreasing the width of the arrow hitbox during the Bar QTE, as a thick hitbox for the arrow meant it was easy to mishit or at least feel that you were
-7) Fixing and reworking the Baker as an interactable with pathfinding
-8) Determining missing assets, file organization

 ## Narrative Design (Briana)
 Our game included approximately 40 story events.
 For about 95% of them, I covered creation, conversion into dialogic, and connection to the gameplay.
 Dialogic was incredibly important in creating and displaying our main narrative.
 Cutscenes would occur in three different cases:
 * Scene transitions - works with the [Scene Manager](https://github.com/Iemontine/MonstersShift/blob/d0fbeeecea7af0c37b6bfc50e9f062485d4c9277/scripts/scene_manager.gd)